nmichaels/zig-avr-testbed/README.md

 A tiny Zig program to blink an LED.
 It doesn't import any of the avr headers, since Zig's translate-c got too confused on the macros.
-It also doesn't know what interrupts are, and I doubt it will any time soon.
+It also doesn't know what interrupts are.

+## intblink.zig

+A Zig version of the ISR version of blinker.c.
+Same constraints as blink.zig, but with an interrupt.
+Weird fact: llvm emits an `sei` instruction at the start of the ISR.

 ## Makefile